Cybersecurity awareness is more important than ever. Here are some tips on how to avoid falling victim to fraudulent emails and websites.

 Exploiting financial concerns

-In an article written on Aegon UK, it says: "The coronavirus crisis has created a perfect storm for fraudsters as they look to exploit people's vulnerabilities and squeeze on personal finances."
+In an article written on Aegon UK in 2020, it says: "The coronavirus crisis has created a perfect storm for fraudsters as they look to exploit people's vulnerabilities and squeeze on personal finances."

 Do you think you may have been targeted or would like to know more?

-Read the full article from Aegon UK and download an infographic on how to protect yourself from pension scams.
+Read the full 2020 article from Aegon UK and download an infographic on how to protect yourself from online financial fraud.

 Kate Smith, head of pensions at Aegon UK, comments: "When you look at the figures of the number of people affected by financial fraud, it hits home how horrific the scale of the issue is.
 We all need to talk about this issue to make more people aware of the very real dangers of either responding to approaches or signing up to things without really understanding what is being entered into or knowing who they are dealing with.